 The Kibworths (often referred to as Kibworth) are made up of two separate parishes, Kibworth Beauchamp and Kibworth Harcourt.
-Kibworth Beauchamp lies predominantly to the south of the A6 whilst Kibworth Harcourt covers the northern part of the settlement.
+Kibworth Beauchamp lies predominantly to the west and south of the A6 whilst Kibworth Harcourt covers the eastern and northern part of the settlement.
 Whilst both Parishes have their own identity, designated Conservation Area and Parish Council, for the purposes of planning the 2 parts of the settlement function as a single settlement and are treated as such.
 The majority of the shops and services are now located in the Kibworth Beauchamp Conservation Area.
 However Kibworth Harcourt, with its mediaeval core, was for centuries of greater significance due to it being on the former main Leicester Road.

 The Kibworths straddle the A6 lying some 7 miles north west of Market Harborough and 9 miles south east of Leicester city centre.
-Although the East Midlands Trains railway line passes through the village, there has been no passenger station in the village since 1968.
-The village of Smeeton Westerby lies close to the southern edge of the village.
+Although the East Midlands Trains railway line passes through the villages, there has been no passenger station in Kibworth Beauchamp since 1968.
+The village of Smeeton Westerby lies close to the southern edge of the Kibworth Beauchamp.

-The village is identified as a Rural Centre in the Core Strategy for the District and as such is a focus for rural housing, employment, retail and service provision.
+The Kibworths are treated as a single settlement in the Core Strategy and identified as a Rural Centre and as such are a focus for rural housing, employment, retail and service provision.
 Rural Centres were selected on the basis that they have at least 4 of the 6 key services (general practitioner, library, public house, primary school, food shop, post office).
-It is therefore important to understand how the settlement functions and any constraints to further development that may exist as well as the local community's aspirations for their village.
+It is therefore important to understand how the settlement functions and any constraints to further development that may exist as well as the local community's aspirations for their villages.

-Key Statistics for The Kibworths (Kibworth Beauchamp and Kibworth Harcourt) (Census 2011)):
+Key Statistics for the Kibworths (Kibworth Beauchamp and Kibworth Harcourt) (Census 2011)):

-- Population of 5433 (increase of 645 or 13.5% since 2001 compared to an increase of 11.5% across the District over same period); - 20.5% of population is in 0-15 age group whilst 18.9% of population is 65 or over; - Number of dwellings is 2382 an increase of 18.5% since 2001; - Number of households 2284 (increase of 17.3% since 2001); - 49.8% of households have 2 or more cars/vans whilst 12% of households have no car/van; - 49.3% of dwellings are detached (compared to 48.4% detached across the District); - 76.3% of dwellings are owner occupied, 12% are social rented/shared ownership and 10.7% are private rented;

-- 2.9% of population are black and minority ethnic (BME); and - 67.3% of the population is Christian and 1.6% is other religions (including Buddhist, Hindu, Jewish, Muslim and Sikh).
+- Population of 5433 (increase of 645 or 13.5% since 2001 compared to an increase of 11.5% across the District over same period); - 20.5% of population is in 0-15 age group whilst 18.9% of population is 65 or over: - Number of dwellings is 2382 an increase of 18.5% since 2001; - Number of households 2284 (increase of 17.3% since 2001); - 49.8% of households have 2 or more cars/vans whilst 12% of households have no car/van; - 49.3% of dwellings are detached (compared to 48.4% detached across the District); - 76.3% of dwellings are owner occupied, 12% are social rented/shared ownership and 10.7% are private rented; - 2.9% of population are black and minority ethnic (BME); and - 67.3% of the population is Christian and 1.6% is other religions (including Buddhist, Hindu, Jewish, Muslim and Sikh).